20.9 C

 News of the reported cardiac arrest, which emerged on May 15, has prompted an outpouring of support from fans around the world.
 Well-wishers from the U.K., Portugal and beyond have flooded social media with messages of encouragement for the beloved performer.

-Her representatives have not yet publicly commented on the reports of the cardiac arrest.
+The health crisis has already had an impact on Tyler’s touring schedule.
+Her planned appearance at a festival in Malta on May 22 has been canceled, though her remaining European tour dates — set to begin May 30 in Wiesmoor, Germany — remain on the books as of this writing.
 For now, Tyler’s family, friends and millions of fans worldwide are holding out hope that the singer who gave the world some of its most enduring power ballads will pull through.

 A Career Spanning Five Decades